 23andMe’s Personal Genome Service® 510(k) Submission for Bloom Syndrome Carrier Status Test Report Granted Marketing Authority Through De Novo Classification

 For its unique DNA collection kits, 23andMe works exclusively with DNA Genotek, a subsidiary of OraSure Technologies, Inc (NASDAQ:OSUR), which has manufactured the Oragene Dx® saliva collection kits for 23andMe since the company launched its Personal Genome Service in 2007.
 About 23andMe 23andMe, Inc. is the leading personal genetics company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
 23andMe has over 850,000 customers worldwide with over 80 percent consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.
 1 Gross, S.J., Pletcher, B.A., Monaghan, K.G.
 (2008).
 ACMG Practice Guidelines:Carrier screening in individuals of Ashkenazi Jewish descent.
 Genet Med.
 10(1):54–56.

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than one million customers worldwide, with over 80 percent consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.